-The term “startup” has become a buzzword just like “big data” and “cloud“.
-The term is now used to associate innovation and agility with young organizations.
-Even in Wikipedia there is no clear definition to be found.
+The term “startup” has become a buzzword, just like “big data” and “cloud.”
+It is now used to associate innovation and agility with young organizations.
+Even in Wikipedia, there is no clear definition.
+I also think that a startup can be a company from any industry, not just technology-related ones, and its status does not depend on its estimated potential for growth.

 A curious conversation